digital-asset/contingent-claims/docs/Lifecycling.md

 Economically, this contract observes a certain value `S(t)` at time `t_1` and pays the contract holder an amount `S(t_1) - K` in dollars at time `t_2`.
 Many will recognize in this expression the payoff of an equity forward contract, where `S` is the stock's spot price and `K` is the strike price.

-In order to understand how the contract evolves over time, we need to recall that `When cond c` acquires the underlying contract on the first instant the condition `cond` becomes `True`.
+In order to understand how the contract evolves over time, we need to recall that `When pred c` acquires the underlying contract on the first instant the predicate `pred` becomes `True`.

-Thus, exactly at time `t_1`, the condition on the outer `When` is met and we acquire `c2`
+Thus, exactly at time `t_1`, the boolean condition on the outer `When` is met and we acquire `c2`

 ```Haskell
 Scale (Observe "S" - K) (When (t ≥ t_2) (One “USD”))
 ```

-as replacement for the initial contract.
+as a replacement for the initial contract.

 As soon as we acquire `c2`, because of the `Scale` node, we acquire `c3`